The TKJ rice cooker guide – How does a rice cooker work?

 This will suit those who are passionate about the quality of rice that they eat but may not always have the time to create the perfect rice dish.
-Rice cookers can also be used for other things like steaming vegetables or making quinoa and even soups.
+Rice cookers can also be used for other things like steaming vegetables or making quinoa in your rice cooker and even soups.

-They are not for those who want to get meals done super fast as they take a little more time then conventional cooking, but will require less attention.
+They are not for those who want to get meals done super fast as they take a little more time than conventional cooking, but will require less attention.

 For those who like to be a bit adventurous and love gadgets, this may just be the thing to invest in.

-Getting it right with a rice cooker can be easy if you know a bit about your rices and invest a little bit of time learning to use it.
+Getting it right with a rice cooker can be easy if you know a bit about your rice and invest a little bit of time learning to use it.